What is networking?

 It is very important to let people you have connected with know what you are up to.
 For example, if they gave you advice that helped you find an internship, they would be excited to know that!
 If somebody was happy to help you at some point in your search, they will be happy to hear updates from you.

 LinkedIn is a major way that people stay connected and even apply for jobs.
 Individuals are often found by recruiters via the information on their LinkedIn profiles, as well.
 Sometimes employers will look up your profile after you have applied for a job, so it is a good idea to have a strong profile, even if you are not using LinkedIn all the time.
-The LinkedIn for Students website has some great advice articles about using LinkedIn, and here are some tips we have as well:
+Here are some tips on using LinkedIn:

 - Picture: Use a recent photo of yourself with no other people in the picture.
-It does not need to be a professional photo – simply have a picture of yourself taken in front of a neutral background.
-However, CLBR does sponsor LinkedIn photobooths at various times during the year, so follow our upcoming events if you want a professional headshot!
+It does not need to be a professional photo—simply have a picture of yourself taken in front of a neutral background.
+However, CLBR does sponsor LinkedIn photobooths at various times during the year, so follow our upcoming events if you want a free professional headshot.

 - Headline: This is the line under your name that briefly summarizes you to the LinkedIn community.
 By default, LinkedIn populates your most recent experience, so if you are currently an Office Assistant at Reed College, it will read “Office Assistant at Reed College.”
 This is fine if that is what you want it to say, but you can also customize it to be something descriptive for potential contacts and employers: ex.
 “Aspiring engineer passionate about solving complex problems” or “Reed College senior seeking marketing opportunities.”

 - Summary: This is your space to expand upon your professional identity and outline your strengths and goals for future employers.
-It can be 3 lines or 3 paragraphs, but keep in mind you want the reader to stay focused on your message.
+It can be three lines or three paragraphs, but keep in mind you want the reader to stay focused on your message.

 - Fill out your profile as much as possible, filling up as many sections as possible.
 Use the blue button that says “Add new profile section” to see all the possibilities.

 - Experience section: This can include the same points on your resume.
-However, if you find yourself limited when you are writing a 1-page resume, remember that there are no space restrictions with LinkedIn!
+However, if you find yourself limited when you are writing a one page resume, remember that there are no space restrictions with LinkedIn.
 Keep it within reason, though, since you want the reader to stay focused.

 - Skills and Endorsements: You can use this section to identify your skills, keeping in mind that recruiters using keyword searches may find you via the skills you list.
 You can also endorse your connections for their skills, while they endorse you for your skills.